What does XRechnung mean?

 Software for XBills

 Companies supplying to contracting authorities must create the necessary conditions to be able to draw up Xinvoices by 27 November 2020 at the latest.
 Until then, you have time to prepare for electronic invoice shipment and to switch to appropriate software solutions for Xinvoices.
-This new type of managementrequires adjustments to the technical systems and in-house processes in the invoicing process.
+This new typeof adjustment requires adjustments to the technical systems and internal processes involved in the preparation of invoices.
 The obligation to invoice deliveries for contracting authorities applies to companies of all sizes.

 Electronic invoicing in SAP